Wolnosciowiec-Archive/frontend-prerenderer/README.md

 Frontend Prerenderer
 ====================

-Uses PhantomJS to render a single-page application written in javascript.
+Uses PhantomJS/Chromium to render a single-page application written in javascript.
 Useful for SEO and indexing by social media.
 Works on LOW-END-BOXES, does not consume much ram memory.

 ```